 Many people ask themselves how often the toys should be properly cleaned.
 It is not necessary for the toys to be cleaned on a daily basis, but it is a good idea to wash them at least every couple of weeks.
 They for sure need some attention if you had other children around to play with them as diseases could be transferred easy between babies.

 It turned out that dry cleaning was going way back in the past than I thought.

 Swan Cleaners in the US town of Port Clinton was established in 1938 and is still in business big time.
 Its owners say them years were busier because everybody used to dress up – ladies and men.
 It has been going slower during the last decades!!!

-In the begining dry cleaners were using naphta, a quite flammable chemmical.
+In the beginning dry cleaners were using nafta, a quite flammable chemical.
 All dry cleaners premises had to be outside city limits and were required to have hinges on the roof.
 I guess that was the Health & Safety at the time.

 Swan Cleaners do lots of public service work like dry cleaning Salvation Army clothing donations and dry cleaning American flags.
 I like the flags bit.
 Makes you feel proud.

 Window Cleaner Tells Of His Bad Luck As a Professional Singer

 Being a window cleaner in London is not a bad job at all.
 Being within a touching distance from becoming a pop star in America (and possible the whole world) before that changes significantly the opening statement.